 Advantage of Face to Face Meetings

-One of many advantages of face to face meetings is creating a good relationship, be that business or personal is all about communication.
+One of many benefits of face to face meetings is creating a good relationship, be that business or personal is all about communication.
 A video call can mean you lose things like verbal cues, facial expressions and body language which are so crucial.
 Small things like a smile or hesitation are all vital in understanding how the delegate is feeling and perceiving the conversation.

 A lag can also lead people to talk over each other or not communicate at all for fear of interrupting.
 Social queues are sometimes lost on a video call which makes it more clumsy and less productive than face to face meetings.